govekk/image-processing/episodes/03-skimage-images.md

 ![](fig/hed-rgb-separate.png){alt='A grid showing each RGB color of the immunohistochemistry image'}

 In contrast, the image of HeLa cells is a multichannel image.
-We can conveniently read it and view it using the same functions as RGB, since it's the same 8bit with three channels.
+We can conveniently read it and view it using the same functions as RGB, since it's still 8bit with three channels.
 But in reality, those channels represent fluorescence of three different parts of the cell: lysosomes, mitochondria and nucleus.
 Currently, the lysosomes are marked in red, mitochondria in green, and nucleus in blue, but it doesn't really matter what color each is represented by.
-It's also often more useful to view multichannel images one channel at a time.
+It's often more useful to view multichannel images one channel at a time.

 ![](fig/hela-cells-channels.png){alt='A grid showing each channel of the hela cells image'}